 b) Petit Trianon

 The Petit Trianon is a small château within the gardens of the Palace of Versailles.
-It was commissioned by Louis XV for his mistress Madame de Pompadour.
+It was commissioned by Louis XV, the great grandson of the Sun King Louis XIV, for his mistress Madame de Pompadour.

 When she died, he simply gave it over to her successor, Madame du Barry.
 Marie-Antoinette took it over in her time and used it as an escape from the stifling condition in the main Château.
 It fell into disrepair after the Revolution but was restored by Napoleon’s sister Pauline.

 c) Hameau de la Reine

 The “Hameau de la Reine,” was Marie Antoinette’s contribution to Versailles.
 It was basically a small village with its own farmhouse and dairy mill with cows, hens and sheep.
 Of course it also came with a staff of hired “peasants” to take care of it all.